jshufro/rocketpool-vfvm/README.md

 * generic64: 20%
 * avx2: 100%
 * avx512: 1000%

+On a AWS c5.4xlarge, the miner processes 72 million salts per second.
+On a c5.24xlarge, the miner processes 420 million salts per second.

 These performance gains come from two optimizations:
 1. No memory overhead.
 Mining does no allocations after intialization.